jami-fhir-jp-wg/jp-core-v1xpages/jpcore-r4/feature/swg45-FamilyMember-CS-Suppl/ValueSet-jp-observation-endoscopy-code-vs.md

       ]
     }
   ],
-  "copyright" : "Copyright JED-Project、JAHIS、日本医療情報学会NeXEHRS課題研究会FHIR日本実装検討WG  \nThis material contains content from LOINC (http://loinc.org).
+  "copyright" : "Copyright JED-Project、JAHIS、日本医療情報学会FHIR国内実装基盤研究会  \nThis material contains content from LOINC (http://loinc.org).
 LOINC is copyright © 1995+, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and is available at no cost under the license at http://loinc.org/license.
 LOINC® is a registered United States trademark of Regenstrief Institute, Inc", "compose" : {
     "include" : [
       {